kaiserdave/silksong-notes/notes.md

 - Task: A Lifesaving Bridge
 - Task: Volatile Flintbeetles
 - Task: The Terrible Tyrant
+- Task: An Icon of Hope
 NPC: Sherma, right of town, at the gate
 Relic: Weaver Effigy "Carving of Camora", upper-left from Bone Bottom
 Relic: Choral Commandment "dirty and worn", upper-right tower ledge
+NPC: Horned Pilgrim

 Mossberry, left of bone gate, held by an Anklid flying above the Chapel Crest of the Wanderer, Chapel